jameslawler/notes/docs/portuguese-language/verbs/vir.md

 ## Writing Prompts

-1. De onde você vem?
+1. De onde vem?
 Where do you come from?
-2. Aonde você vai amanhã?
+2. Aonde vai amanhã?
 Where are you going tomorrow?
 3. De onde vem a sua celebridade favorita?
 Where does your favourite celebrity come from?